-The Head and Neck Mucosal NOP is designed to help head and neck cancer service providers and their commissioners see the basic structure of an effective and efficient head and neck mucosal cancer pathway.
-In essence, it is about ensuring that each stage of the pathway happens quickly, that communications with patients are effective and that the entire team works in a coordinated but flexible way, focusing always on the patient's journey.
-It is recognised that the introduction of the National Optimal Pathway for Head and Neck Mucosal Cancer's may present challenges for the multidisciplinary team.
+The Breast NOP is designed to help Breast Cancer service providers and their commissioners see the basic structure of an effective and efficient Breast Cancer pathway.
+In essence, this optimal pathway is about ensuring that each stage of the pathway happens quickly, that communications with patients are effective and that the entire team works in a coordinated but flexible way, focusing always on the patient's journey.
+It is recognised that the introduction of the National Optimal Pathway for Breast Cancer may present challenges for the Breast Cancer multidisciplinary teams.
 However, introducing a nationally agreed, clinically endorsed pathway will support service improvement.
 They will also provide clarity and consistency for primary care around the referral process into secondary care, including access to diagnostics, to ensure the patients move through the system in a timely manner.